ThiagoA20/demo-app/Readme.md

 right button in the new screen and then click in inspect.
 Change the view to mobile by clicking on the mobile icon on the top left side of the inspect bar.

+---

+The other screens are inside the components folder, I've already imported it inside the App.tsx file, just comment the actual line being returned and remove the comment of the screen that you want to see.